cointoss1973/LinqMaxCount/README.md

 # LinqMaxCount
-* C# implementation to get the most frequently occurring element from the elements in the list.
+* C# implementation to get the element with the highest number of occurrences from elements in a list.

 ## NOTICE
 * MoreLinq